Public functions

 log(message, level=0)[source]

-Log message with verbosity level.
+Log a message with verbosity level.

 Binding decorators